Today, I want to show you how to start a miniature horse drawing. That is, a miniature drawing of a horse.

 Layer color unevenly over the background.
 The background will be blurry green, so don’t put the same amount of Dark Umber over every part of it.
 One option is to leave the background lighter around the horse’s head, and darker along the edges, but you can try other backgrounds, too.

 Use hatching and cross-hatching strokes and layering to create variations in values.

 Since I was creating my own background, I drew a random pattern of light and dark areas, but kept the background around the horse’s head and especially around the ears, light to accent the horse.

 I’ve learned the hard way that if I don’t save the highlights, I tend to work right over them.
-It’s impossible to recover nice, clean highlights once you’ve shaded over them if you’re using traditional drawing methods.
+It’s impossible to recover nice, clean highlights once you’ve shaded over them if you’re using traditional drawing methods or traditional drawing paper.

 So the first step to drawing the horse is lightly outlining some of the more prominent highlights (outlines are still visible on the shoulder.)

 Use directional strokes that follow the contours of the head and neck everywhere except the eye.